Sport: Basketball

 Town: Newark, New Jersey

-Edrice Femi Adebayo was born July 18, 1997 in Newark, NJ.
-His mother, Marilyn, began calling him Bamm-Bamm as a toddler after he overturned a coffee table while watching an episode of The Flintstones.
+Edrice Femi Adebayo was born July 18, 1997 in Newark, NJ, to Marilyn Blount and John Adebayo.
+His mother began calling him Bam-Bam as a toddler after he overturned a coffee table while watching an episode of The Flintstones.
 After his mother moved to Pinetown, North Carolina, his friends shortened it to Bam.
 Bam began playing ball with his pals on a portable rim rolled onto a neighborhood street.
 It was not an affluent neighborhood—Bam and his mom lived in a mobile home and she worked long hours at a nearby meat market to keep the lights on.

 Bam was the biggest kid on the block.
 He hit 6’ around the age of 11 and stood 6’6” by the time he joined an organized AAU team, at the age of 13.
 He was already a fierce rebounder and shot blocker and developed his offensive skills with the Karolina Diamonds under coach Kevin Graves.
 Bam averaged 32.2 points a game as a junior at Northside High in Pinetown.
 An elite prospect, he transferred to High Point Christian Academy his senior year, where he could hone his skills against top-level talent.
 Bam was a solid student, making honor roll and joining the school’s poetry club.